Billy Gunn: Billy and Chuck (2001–2002)

 In a 2001 match on Sunday Night Heat, Gunn was defeated by Chuck Palumbo, who recently left The Alliance to join the WWF.
 After the match, Gunn suggested that they form a tag team.
 Palumbo agreed, and Billy and Chuck quickly rose to the top of the tag team division.
 Initially they were a generic tandem, but they were given a gimmick where they grew increasingly affectionate toward each other, showing evidence of a storyline homosexual relationship.

-In February 2002, Billy and Chuck defeated Spike Dudley and Tazz to win the WWF Tag Team Championship for the first time as a team.
+On the February 21, 2002 episode of SmackDown!, Billy and Chuck defeated Spike Dudley and Tazz to win the WWF Tag Team Championship for the first time as a team.
 After winning the titles, Billy and Chuck found a "Personal Stylist" in the ambiguously flamboyant Rico.
-After retaining the title against the Acolytes Protection Agency, the Dudley Boyz, and the Hardy Boyz in a Four Corners Elimination Match at WrestleMania X8 and against Al Snow and Maven at Backlash, Billy and Chuck began a feud with Rikishi.
-At Judgment Day, Rikishi and Rico (Rikishi's mystery partner of Mr. McMahon's choosing) defeated Billy and Chuck for the WWE Tag Team Championship after Rico accidentally hit Chuck with a roundhouse kick.
-Billy and Chuck quickly won the title back two weeks later on SmackDown! with Rico's help.
+After retaining the title against the Acolytes Protection Agency, the Dudley Boyz, and the Hardy Boyz in a Four Corners Elimination Match at WrestleMania X8 on March 17 and against Al Snow and Maven at Backlash on April 21, Billy and Chuck began a feud with Rikishi.
+At Judgment Day on May 19, Rikishi and Rico (Rikishi's mystery partner of Mr. McMahon's choosing) defeated Billy and Chuck for the WWE Tag Team Championship after Rico accidentally hit Chuck with a roundhouse kick.
+Billy and Chuck quickly won the title back two weeks later on the June 6 episode of SmackDown! with Rico's help.
 They held the championship for almost a month before losing it to the team of Edge and Hollywood Hulk Hogan on the July 4 episode of SmackDown!.

 On the September 5 edition of SmackDown!, after Billy lost a match to Rey Mysterio, Chuck proposed to Billy, asking him to be his "partner for life" and gave him a wedding ring.
 Billy agreed, and one week later, on the September 12 episode of SmackDown!, Billy and Chuck had their wedding ceremony.
 However, just before they tied the knot, they revealed that the entire ordeal was a publicity stunt and disavowed their on-screen homosexuality, admitting that they were just friends.
 The "preacher" revealed himself to be Raw General Manager Eric Bischoff (who was wearing a skin mask), who then summoned 3-Minute Warning to beat up Billy and Chuck.
 Rico, furious that Billy and Chuck gave up their gimmick, became the manager of Three Minute Warning and defected to Raw.
-At Unforgiven, Three Minute Warning defeated Billy and Chuck.
+At Unforgiven on September 22, Three Minute Warning defeated Billy and Chuck.
 Their final match together occurred on the October 3 episode of SmackDown! in the first round of a tournament for the newly created WWE Tag Team Championship.
 They lost the match to the team of Ron Simmons and Reverend D-Von.
 Afterwards, Gunn took a few months off because of a shoulder injury and the team of Billy and Chuck quietly disbanded.